spearbit/portfolio/content/bridges/BridgeSecurityIntroduction.md

 Bridges can be further categorized by the methodology used to verify transactions on the origin and destination chains:

 - **Externally Verified:** Externally verified bridges rely on a 3rd party (an address or multisig governed by a counterparty or counterparties) to validate transactions on both the destination and origin chains.
 For externally verified bridges, a third party is trusted.
-- **Natively Verified:** Natively verified bridges run a validator for the origin chain on the destination chain to verify that a transaction has occurred.
+- **Natively Verified:** Natively verified bridges run a validator (or a light client) for the origin chain on the destination chain to verify that a transaction has occurred.
 Natively verified bridges inherit the trust assumptions of the origin chain.
+An example would be a Bitcoin light client implemented as a smart contract on the Ethereum blockchain.
 - **Optimistically Verified:** Optimistically verified bridges assume that transactions are valid and allow anyone to challenge a transaction within a certain window of time before finalizing the transaction.
 These bridges rely heavily on economic trust assumptions.
+Examples: optimistic rollups, and the NEAR<>Ethereum rainbow bridge.

 Lastly, trust minimized bridges can be classified by the type of data that they are transferring: